SaribK/CS1XA3/Project01/README.md

   and the script ends
 - For example, the following inputs will execute Feature 6.6 Find Tag:
   - Welcome to my first Bash Script, provide a name:
     John
   - Hello John, pick a number between 1 and 3:
     2

 ## Feature 1: File Type Count
 - **Description**: this feature prompts the user for a file extension and then returns the number of files in the CS1XA3 repo that contain that extension.
+Script recursively searches the repo for files with the extension.
 - **Pitfalls**: if the user inputs a file extension containing '/', a warning message is thrown because a file can never have that character as an extension but the code still executes without 'errors'.
 - **Execution**: execute this feature by providing the number 1 when prompted to pick a number between 1 and 3. (after providing name at the beginning)

 ## Feature 2: Find Tag
-- **Description**: this feature prompts the user for a tag and searches the CS1XA3 repo for any files ending in '.py'.
-It then analyzes the text inside each .py file and finds all comments (i.e #) with the tag mentioned in them.
-These comments are then placed in a file called Tag.log (where Tag is the tag inputted by the user) in the Project01 directory.
+- **Description**: this feature prompts the user for a tag using 'read' and searches the CS1XA3 repo for any files ending in '.py' with the find function.
+Using piping, each file is passed to two grep functions which check each file for lines starting with '#' and containing the tag.
+These lines are echoed into the file Tag.log where Tag is the tag provided by the user
 - **Pitfalls**: none
 - **Execution**: execute this feature by providing the number 2 when prompted to pick a number between 1 and 3. (after providing name at the beginning)
 - **References**: